cloud-barista/cb-tumblebug/docs/feature_guide/remote-command-and-file-transfer.md

 ### What is Remote Command Execution?

-**Remote Command Execution** is a core feature of CB-Tumblebug that allows users to execute shell commands on VMs within an Infra (Multi-Cloud Infrastructure).
-Commands are sent via SSH through a **Bastion Host** for security, supporting parallel execution across multiple VMs.
+**Remote Command Execution** is a core feature of CB-Tumblebug that allows users to execute shell commands on Nodes within an Infra (Multi-Cloud Infrastructure).
+Commands are sent via SSH through a **Bastion Host** for security, supporting parallel execution across multiple Nodes.

 ### What is File Transfer?

-**File Transfer** enables uploading files from the Tumblebug server to target VMs via SCP (Secure Copy Protocol).
+**File Transfer** enables uploading files from the Tumblebug server to target Nodes via SCP (Secure Copy Protocol).
 Like remote commands, file transfers also use the Bastion Host architecture.

 ### Why Use These Features?

 **Problem:**
-- Manually SSH-ing into each VM across multiple clouds is tedious and error-prone.
+- Manually SSH-ing into each Node across multiple clouds is tedious and error-prone.
-- Direct SSH access to VMs in private subnets is not possible without a jump host.
+- Direct SSH access to Nodes in private subnets is not possible without a jump host.
-- Trusting SSH host keys manually for dozens of VMs is impractical.
+- Trusting SSH host keys manually for dozens of Nodes is impractical.

 **Solution:**
-- **Unified API**: Execute commands on multiple VMs with a single API call.
+- **Unified API**: Execute commands on multiple Nodes with a single API call.
-- **Bastion Architecture**: Secure access to private VMs via a designated jump host.
+- **Bastion Architecture**: Secure access to private Nodes via a designated jump host.
 - **TOFU Security**: Automatic SSH host key verification to prevent MITM attacks.
-- **Parallel Execution**: Commands run concurrently across all target VMs.
+- **Parallel Execution**: Commands run concurrently across all target Nodes.

 ---